AdaCore/training_material/courses/ada_essentials/065_discriminated_records/04-interfacing_with_c.rst

    * Only one part of the record is available at any time

-* So, you create the equivalent of this C :c:`union`
+* So, to create the equivalent of this C :c:`union`

   .. code:: C